SureDeveloping/Flag-Quiz/README.md

 I like to Thank the follow person for the help during the project:
 - My Code Institute Mentor Spencer Barriball
 - The Tutor Support team at Code Institute
-- Kristyna my Cohort Facilitator for advice and mental support
+- All the people who make their knowledge available for free on YouTube.

 ** This project is for educational use only and was created for the Code Institute course Full stack software development by Stephan Sure **